EXCLUSIVE-South Africa delays COVID vaccine deliveries as inoculations slow

 They did not say when deliveries would now take place.

-Stavros Nicolaou, chief executive of Aspen Pharmacare APNJ.J, which is packaging 25 million doses a month of J&J vaccines in South Africa, said most of the vaccines bound for South Africa would now go to the rest of the continent.
+Stavros Nicolaou, a senior executive of Aspen Pharmacare APNJ.J, which is packaging 25 million doses a month of J&J vaccines in South Africa, said most of the vaccines bound for South Africa would now go to the rest of the continent.

 Nicolaou, who is also chairman of public health at business lobby Business for South Africa (B4SA), said deliveries would likely be deferred until the first quarter of next year.